-Following the addition of a medicinal product to the Union list of critical medicinal products in accordance with Article 131(3) or any recommendations provided in accordance with Article 132(1), the marketing authorisation holder as defined in Article 116(1) of a medicinal product on that list or subject to those recommendations shall:
+Following the addition of a medicinal product to the Union list of critical medicinal products in accordance with Article 131(3) or following any recommendations provided in accordance with Article 132(1), the marketing authorisation holder as defined in Article 116(1) of a medicinal product on that list or subject to those recommendations shall:

-- (a) provide any additional information that the Agency may request; - (b) provide additional relevant information to the Agency; - (c) take into account the recommendations referred to in Article 132(1); - (d) comply with any measures taken by the Commission in accordance with Article 134(1), point (a), or by the Member State pursuant to Article 127(7), point (e); - (e) inform the Agency of any measures taken and report on the results of such measures.
+- (a) provide any additional information that the Agency may request; - (b) provide additional relevant information to the Agency; - (c) take into account the recommendations referred to in Article 132(1); - (d) comply with take into account the any measures actions taken by the Commission in accordance with Article 134(1);, point (a), or by the Member State pursuant to Article 127(7), point (e); - (e) inform the Agency of any measures taken and report on the results of such measures conferred on the Commission, including the development of guidelines to improve the security of supply; - (ab) may foster coordination of Member State measures aimed at ensuring security of supply within their territories. - (b) shall inform the MSSG of those measures actions taken by the Commission. - (c) may request the MSSG to provide information or an opinion or further recommendations referred to in Article 132(1). - 2.
+If necessary to ensure the smooth functioning of the internal market, The the